LinuxForHealth/FHIR/fhir-bucket/README.md

   --scan-local-dir /path/to/synthea/data
 ```

-Because --immediate-local does not use a FHIRBUCKET database, there is no tracking of the logical ids generated by the IBM FHIR Server.
+Because --immediate-local does not use a FHIRBUCKET database, there is no tracking of the logical ids generated by the LinuxForHealth FHIR Server.
 This means it is not possible to run the interop workload against this data.

 To track the logical ids, you can provide a FHIRBUCKET database configuration along with the --scan-local-dir argument, but do not specify --immediate-local: